-Apple HLS is among the most widely used streaming protocols due to its reliability, but it's not suited to true low-latency streaming.
-That's because HLS is an HTTP-based protocol, which means it streams chunks of data.
-Because each video chunk is generated and viewed in real time, the chunk size plays a big part in latency.
-The default Apple HLS chunk size is 10 seconds, leading to latency of up to 45 seconds, as mentioned above.
-Customization can cut that significantly, but it will never be sufficient for an ultra-low-latency scenario.
-Exacerbating the problem, your viewers will experience more buffering the smaller you make those chunks.
+Apple HLS is among the most widely used streaming protocols due to its reliability—but it's not suited to true low-latency streaming.
+As an HTTP-based protocol, HLS streams chunks of data, and video players need a certain number of chunks (typically three) before they start playing.
+If you’re using the default HLS chunk size (10 seconds), that means you’re already 30 to 45 seconds behind.
+Customization can cut that significantly, but your viewers will experience more buffering the smaller you make those chunks.

-- RTMP delivers good low-latency streaming, but requires a Flash-based player, meaning it is not supported on iOS devices (and soon won't work on many web browsers).
+- RTMP delivers quality low-latency streaming, but requires a Flash-based player or custom players, meaning it is not supported on iOS devices (and soon won't work in many web browsers).

 Another major consideration is your streaming server or cloud service.
-You'll want streaming technology that provides you with fine-grained control over latency and video quality, and provides you with the greatest flexibility.
+You'll want streaming technology that provides you with fine-grained control over latency and video quality, and offers the greatest flexibility.

-Wowza technology was designed for multiple types of streaming: high scale as well as low latency.
+The Wowza Ultra Low Latency Service (a premium offering of the Wowza Streaming Cloud™ service) was designed for multiple types of streaming: high scale as well as low latency.
 Why is this mix important?
-It gives you the best of both worlds: low-latency streaming with the ability to scale delivery to audiences of any size.
+It gives you the best of both worlds, without having to sacrifice quality.

 Stay tuned for the next installments in our four-part video series to learn about the options for protocols and streaming workflows, current trends and how Wowza is providing more options to solve low-latency streaming.